arjo129/darpa_ugv_highlevel/data_compresor/readme.md

 # Data Compressor

-This package handles the compression of Data.
+This package handles the compression of Data for transmission over our mesh network.
 Overall the following items are sent via telemetry:

 - LaserScan + Position + time
 - Artifact detections + Position + time
 - Current status

 Additionally the following items are sent via LoRA from the base station

 * Start
 * End

 # Overall Network Architecture
 Packets must be less than 240bytes.
 Each